adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## In what language is æternity written?

-The blockchain code of æternity core is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available unstoppable applications.
+The blockchain of æternity is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time, and highly available unstoppable applications.

 Erlang was chosen because it is the perfect choice to write a blockchain